java-wanted/jupik/02-syntax/SYNTAX.md

     - Print out the season the month belons to.

     - To solve the issue the operator switch MUST BE used.

+### Conclusion

+Thus, the all basic syntax of Java is learnt now.
+Namely, the following has been
+studed:

+    - How to use primitive types and the type String

+    - What arrays, loops, conditions and the switch operator are.